How to MIG Weld Stainless to Mild Steel: Step by Step

 Carbon steel

-While mild steel is by far the most common steel and the easiest to weld, you might stumble upon the other two types of carbon steel.
+While mild steel is by far the most common steel and the easiest to weld, you might stumble upon the other two types.

 The medium-carbon steel and the high-carbon steel.
 Both are hard to weld because they tend to crack after welding.